About the American Chesterton Society

 Education.
 In 2008, the ACS helped co-found Chesterton Academy, a new high school in Minneapolis, Minnesota.
 In just four years the school has grown from 10 students to almost 70 students, and we have received dozens of inquiries from groups around the country who seek our support to start similar schools.
 We are creating a model that we hope will help restore education: a classical, integrated curriculum at an affordable cost.

-Membership in the American Chesterton Society is $42 a year.
+Membership in the American Chesterton Society is reasonable.
 Your annual membership contribution entitles you 6 issues of Gilbert Magazine and a 20% discount on books purchased from the Society.
 We ask our members to help revive an interest in Chesterton, to spread his influence and ideas, to bring him to a new generation, and to give him as a gift.
 Please buy the books and merchandise not only for your own pleasure and benefit, but also for others.
 And donations are tax-deductible.

 Please feel free to call or contact me at anytime.
 Your support is greatly appreciated!